CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-collection-subprofiles.md

 * **created**: Timestamp for creation of subprofile in YYYY-MM-DD hh:mm:ss format.
 * **modified**: Timestamp for last edit of subprofile in YYYY-MM-DD hh:mm:ss format.
 * **removed**: Indicates whether the subprofile has been removed or not.

+Please note that some of these fields will not be available if the **dataonly** parameter has been set to true.

 ### JSON example